Savi-Grover/Mac_SeleniumFramework/README.md

 **Master TestNG.xml Suite Format**

-For running more than one TestNG.xml, we can use a master testng suite using <suite-files></suite-files>
+For running more than one TestNG.xml, we can use a master testng suite using suite-files tag.
 <suite name="Master Suite" preserve-order="true" thread-count="1" verbose="10" parallel="false" configfailurepolicy="skip"
 allow-return-values="false">
 <suite-files>